magarena/magarena/release/README.txt

     fix: Scarwood Bandits should keep control of artifact if control changes always include 'another' restriction when cost is '{T}, Tap <permanent>', fixes #715 fixes #718 : Firemind top decks with Æ are not being parsed correctly.
+    fix: Jace the Mind Sculptor, would reveal the card looked at in the may choice fixes #727 fixes #731 : main menu overlays the M logo prematurely on startup.

 Release 1.70 (February 7, 2016)
 ============